SBIOML/rhd2164-spi-fpga/README.md

 ## HDL development setup

 Personally, I'd recommend developing the HDL code and testbench in a nice IDE like VS Code.
-Custom HDL sources are located in `source/`.
+Custom HDL sources are located in `hdl/`.

 This project uses the [cocotb](https://docs.cocotb.org/en/stable/) Python library to write the testbench, which is located under `sim/`.
 Refer to cocotb's documentation to know how to set it up and use it.
+The current `Makefile` uses [Icarus Verilog](https://github.com/steveicarus/iverilog) as simulator.

 ## Xilinx development setup